aoirint/pure-ftpd-docker/README.md

 openssl passwd -6
 ```

 Open `pure-ftpd.conf` and configure like below.
+Bind and allow incoming connections to `21/tcp` and `30000-30009/tcp`.

 ```conf
 Daemonize                    false